Electric cars: Is it worth paying extra for a heat pump?

 The benefits of a heat pump

-By increasing the efficiency of the HVAC and putting less strain on the battery, the most obvious benefit of a heat pump is increased range.
+By increasing the efficiency of the heating, ventilation and air conditioning (HVAC) system and putting less strain on the battery, the most obvious benefit of a heat pump is increased range.
 The knock-on effects are less time spent charging the battery and reduced running costs.

 Do all electric cars have a heat pump?

 Unfortunately not.
-Although some electric cars have a heat pump fitted as standard, the tech is still relatively rare and expensive, so you might have to peruse the options list to find one.
-In many cases, a heat pump isn’t available, even as an option.
+Although some electric cars have a heat pump fitted as standard, the tech is still relatively expensive, so you might have to peruse the options list to find one.
+In many cases, a heat pump isn’t available even as an option.

 In 2020, the Model Y was the first Tesla to be fitted with a heat pump, with the smaller Model 3 gaining the tech from the 2021 model year.
-Porsche electric cars have a heat pump as standard, but the system isn’t the preserve of high-end EVs; the affordable Peugeot e-208 has one as standard.
+All Porsche electric cars have a heat pump as standard, but the system isn’t the preserve of high-end EVs; the affordable Peugeot e-208 has one, too.

 Electric car heat pump

-If you’re buying a Volkswagen ID.3, Skoda Enyaq or Hyundai Ioniq 5, you’ll need to find an extra £1,000 for a heat pump.
+As typical examples, if you’re buying a Volkswagen ID.3 or Kia EV6, you’ll need to find around £1,000 extra for a heat pump.

 Should you splash out on a heat pump?